Time to Upgrade PHP Code

 While technically this is an option, it is such a bad suggestion that I didn’t even want to include it.
 Part of owning a website is maintaining it.

-With website maintenance, I always preach about being proactive vs reactive.
+With website maintenance, I preach being proactive vs reactive.
 Keeping your website updated will avoid getting into a situation where you are forced to react when it breaks.
 You have no choice but to upgrade PHP on your site, otherwise it will no longer function.

 If you need help upgrading, hire an experienced web developer to get your website back online fast.